Systems Affected by Natural Disaster or Force Majeure Event

-For Loan or Cash Purchase Customers
+For Financing or Cash Purchase Customers

 You should file a claim with your insurance.

-For MyPower Loan Customers
+For MyPower Financing Customers

 Tesla ensures contracts booked or installed prior to November 2, 2016.
 Anything booked after that date, you should tender a claim to your own homeowner’s insurance carrier.